 - Elements of Political Theory (GOVT-080, previously GOVT-117)

-The Department encourages majors to take one course in statistics, either GOVT-201 or MATH-040.
-GOVT-201 is particularly recommended given its focus on statistical methods particular to political science.
-Either one of these courses counts as an elective in the Government major and also counts towards the core requirements of the College as a class in mathematics.
-Note: these two courses are mutually exclusive; only one of them may be taken for credit towards the degree.
+The Department encourages majors to take a course in statistics.
+GOVT-201 Analysis of Political Data is particularly recommended because it focuses on statistical methods particular to political science.
+GOVT-201 counts as an elective in the major and also counts towards the College core requirement in math/science as a class in mathematics.

 Students may transfer a maximum of two courses from outside of Georgetown to the major, inclusive of study abroad and any summer courses taken elsewhere.
 An exception is made for transfer students, who may transfer a maximum of five courses to the major, inclusive of coursework at their previous institution(s) as well as study abroad and additional summer coursework taken elsewhere.